 On his first day after being released from jail for 14 armed bank robberies, Lucas finds himself caught up in someone else's robbery.
 Perry has decided to hold up the local bank to raise money so that he can keep his daughter, Meg, and get her the treatment she needs.
 Dugan, a detective, assumes Lucas helped plan the robbery, and hence Lucas, Perry and Meg become three fugitives.Written by

 Based on the 1986 French film with Gerard Depardieu & Pierre Richard.
 See more »

 When Lucas gets off the ferry and sees Dugan from around 100 yards away while heading towards him, you can see two young men going by when the camera pans on Dugan, but as as Lucas approaches and gets really close up to Dugan, you can see those same two men going by.
 By now, they should have been some way away and not in the shot.
+And again, on the next shot, you can see them from back, with inverted positions.
 See more »

 Was this review helpful to you?